 I hereby certify that the information contained in this Screening Disclosure Form is accurate, correct, truthful and complete.

-I further certify that I will immediately inform Nordiq Canada and any relevant Member of any changes in circumstances that would alter my original responses to this Screening Disclosure Form.
+I further certify that I will immediately inform [Club] of any changes in circumstances that would alter my original responses to this Screening Disclosure Form.
 Failure to do so may result in the withdrawal of volunteer responsibilities or other privileges and/or disciplinary action.